-FASB ASC 718 requires the measurement and recognition of compensation for all stock-based awards made to employees, non-employees and directors including stock options and restricted stock issuances based on estimated fair values.
-Under the fair value recognition provisions, we recognize stock-based compensation net of an estimated forfeiture rate and therefore only recognize compensation cost for those shares expected to vest over the service period of the award.
+FASB ASC 718 requires the measurement and recognition of compensation for all stock-based awards made to employees, non-employees and directors including stock options, restricted stock issuances, and restricted stock units based on estimated fair values.
+In the second quarter of 2010, we issued performance based awards of stock options and restricted stock units that have vesting based on certain service and market conditions.
+Under the fair value recognition provisions, we recognize stock-based compensation net of an estimated forfeiture rate, and therefore only recognize compensation cost for those shares expected to vest over the service period of the award.
+For performance based awards, we factor an estimated probability of achieving certain service and market conditions and recognize compensation cost over the service period of the award.

-We use the Black-Scholes option pricing model as our method of valuation for stock-based awards.
+We generally use the Black-Scholes option pricing model as our method of valuation for stock-based awards with time-based vesting and use other fair value models for performance based awards that have vesting based on certain service and market conditions.
 Our determination of the fair value of stock-based awards on the date of grant using an option pricing model is affected by our stock price as well as assumptions regarding a number of highly complex and subjective variables.
 These variables include, but are not limited to the expected life of the award, our expected stock price, volatility over the term of the award and actual and projected exercise behaviors.
-Although the fair value of stock-based awards is determined in accordance with FASB ASC 718, the assumptions used in calculating fair value of stock-based awards and the Black-Scholes option pricing model are highly subjective, and other reasonable assumptions could provide differing results.
+Although the fair value of stock-based awards is determined in accordance with FASB ASC 718, the assumptions used in calculating fair value of stock-based awards and the Black-Scholes option pricing model and other fair value models are highly subjective, and other reasonable assumptions could provide differing results.
 As a result, if factors change and we use different assumptions, our stock-based compensation expense could be materially different in the future.
-In addition, we are required to estimate the expected forfeiture rate and only recognize expense for those shares expected to vest.
+For stock-based awards with time-based vesting, we are required to estimate the expected forfeiture rate and only recognize expense for those shares expected to vest.
 We estimate the forfeiture rate based on historical experience of our stock-based awards that are granted, exercised and cancelled.
 If our actual forfeiture rate is materially different from our estimate, the stock-based compensation expense could be significantly different from what we have recorded in the current period.
 See Note 3 - "Stock-based Compensation Plans" in the condensed consolidated financial statements for additional information.